 Ernest would serve with the 361st Infantry and found himself along with his regiment in the midst of the Battle of the Argonne Forest, in what would be referred to as The Meuse - Argonne Offensive located on the Western Front in France.
 It was fought from September 26th 1918, until the Armistice on the 11th of November, 1918, a total of 47 days.

 The Meuse-Argonne Offensive was the largest in United States military history, involving 1.2 million American soldiers, and was one of a series of Allied attacks known as the Hundred Days Offensive, which brought an end to the war.
 The battle cost 28,000 German lives and 26,277 American lives, making it the largest and bloodiest operation of World War I for the American Expeditionary Force (AEF), which was commanded by General John J. Pershing.

-Ernest Julius wrote often in his diary in dangerous situations, yet still having an unique sense of humor in these dire circumstances.
-I can only imagine what it was like to be stuck down in a cold muddy exposed trench, writing these thoughts as battles raged, sniper fire sounding and German artillery soaring overhead and ofttimes exploding far too close for comfort.
-He begins his final writings in his diary one morning on the 26th of September of 1918.
+Ernest Julius wrote regularly in his diary, in calm situations and by the end of his life, in the most dangerous of situations, yet still having an unique sense of humor in those dire circumstances.
+I can only imagine what it was like to be stuck down in a cold muddy exposed trench, writing his personal thoughts.
+Up above ground as battles raged, sniper fire sounding and German artillery soaring overhead must have been mind altering.
+Ofttimes exploding shells landing far too close for comfort.
+He began his final writings in his diary one morning on the 26th of September of 1918.

 h o m e